Sturmflut/sturmflut.github.io/_posts/2015-02-15-ubuntu-touch-app-wishlist.markdown

-## Ports of popular open source apps
+## Ports of popular closed source apps

 The source code for the following apps is not available, and they often rely on proprietary APIs, so we probably have to nag the authors.